open-resources/dash_curriculum/_sources/part2/chapter8.md

 fig.show()
 ```

 In addition to the already existing arguments, we've added `color = 'country'`.
-And this is exactly what you need to make a sensible addition of lines to a larger set of countries.
-What happens under the hood here, is that Plotly Express assigns a color from a certain [color sequence][14] to each unique value in the `country` column in `df` which are: `['Canada', 'Germany', 'Norway']`.
+And this is exactly what you need to make an addition of lines to a larger set of countries.
+What happens under the hood, is that Plotly Express assigns a color from a certain [color sequence][14] to each unique value in the `country` column in `df` which are: `['Canada', 'Germany', 'Norway']`.

 ```{warning}
 Without the color argument, an assignment of the y-axis to a multivariable column will create a [mess of a chart][10] where all lines are blue, and the end-point of one line is connected to the starting point of another.
 How this appears is likely to be prone to changes for future versions of Plotly Express.